RemyaVKarthikeyan/RemyaVKarthikeyan.github.io/README.md

 Welcome to my GitHub portfolio!

   I am a Data Science post-graduate student at the University of Salford,currently focusing on Machine Learning, Data Mining, Applied Statistics, and Data Visualization.
 I forayed into the stream of Data Science from an electrical engineering background.
 I hold a doctoral degree in electrical engineering from the National Institute of Technology Karnataka, India.
-I am good at writing, and doing research-oriented work.
+I am good at technical writing, and doing research-oriented work.
 Currently, I am looking forward to establishing myself in the field of Data Science.

 Below, you'll find some of my highlighted work :